 Native integrations are also available for automatically consolidating incoming product ideas, requests, and feedback.
 Push requests to your product management system from Slack, Intercom, Zendesk, Typeform, email and a host of other tools.
 Make it as seamless as possible for sales reps, support agents, and customer success specialists to push valuable insights to your product team and show them it's really being acted on.
 And save yourself the constant interruptions of colleagues raising feature requests with you ad hoc all day every day!

 Finally, spreadsheets aren't built for collaboration.
 Even in the best case where product teams use a SaaS spreadsheet like Google Sheets, communicating with colleagues by @mentioning them on individual cells is just not an effective or scalable way to discuss important customer feedback or feature ideas.
 In contrast, dedicated product management systems allow you to have full discussions on any piece of feedback, feature idea, product objective, business driver, prioritization score, customer, or most any other entity.
 Plus, stakeholders have full visibility into all prioritized features and a detailed description of why a feature is included or not included on the roadmap.
 Self-serve for the win!

 Colleagues can ask questions about objectives or features they find on your roadmap, and chime in with more related context.
 They can even submit related user feedback directly on features on your roadmap, and attribute it to the end user.

-Product managers who take collaboration seriously can efficiently validate their ideas with colleagues across the organization using a product portal.
+Product managers who take collaboration seriously can efficiently validate their ideas with colleagues across the organization using a Product Portal.
 They can post ideas they are considering and features that are planned, while colleagues can provide feedback or ideas of their own.

 Colleagues can follow feedback or feature ideas they’re interested in.
 It means they can receive updates as feedback is acted on, and as features progress.
 Notifications help teammates on the design and delivery teams stay on top of features that relate to their work.
-And these collaborative features and workflows help colleagues on the frontlines communicate timely and accurate information to prospects and customers who are interested in the product team’s progress.
+And these collaborative features and workflows help colleagues on the frontlines communicate timely and accurate information to prospects and customers interested in the product team’s progress.
 When features go live, it’s easy for product managers to close the loop with all those who’ve followed the feature from infancy to delivery, and delight them with the news that it’s live.

 As we’ve established, spreadsheets fall short in ways that impact product teams’ ability to prioritize the right features and efficiently bring them to market.